-This Mushroom Black Bean Veggie Burger recipe is the best veggie burger you can ever make.
+This Mushroom Veggie Burger (with Black Beans) is the best veggie burger recipe you can ever make.
 Healthy, easy and super delicious.
-The best part – it’s veggie burger that sticks together!
+The best part – it’s a homemade veggie burger that sticks together!

 I put my own spin on it and I really liked it.
 Having been raised in Poland, (which by the way, my husband refers to as “a mushroom picking country”) I have my own way around mushrooms.